-You can read the full article on the Independent’s website:
+You can read the full article here:

 If you cannot go to Egypt to see the wonders of Philae Temple despair not.
 Many of us can’t travel as much as we’d like, whether the reason is illness, time, money or safety concerns, so imagine my delight when I found out about this project.
 Describing Egypt is a modern take on the old Description de l’Egypte, capturing the splendor of Ancient Egypt’s monuments in 360°.
 As well as Philae the group have also captured the tombs of Rammesses VI, Sennedjem, the mastaba of Ptah-Hotep and Akhet-Hotep, and the mastaba of Ty.

 These are a very small selection of photos from the album by Merya on Flickr.
 They are from the ‘Animals and Pharaohs’ exhibition that was at the Caixa Forum in Barcelona, Spain until January this year.
 If you love Egypt, in particular the animals associated with various Deities, then you should take a look.

 Source: The British Museum: A Museum for the World

 The British Museum now has a Google-ised version so you can browse from the comfort of your own home!
 Perfect for anyone who can’t get there in person.

 My favourite section is the Egyptian Gallery, with some beautiful statues of Sekhmet.

 Because I’m a serial procrastinator it has taken me this long to get around to typing up my notes.
 Finally, however, I’m trying to break the pattern.

 Lecture Report – Amarna: A New Mythology?
 By Dr Garry J. Shaw

 AEMES, Bishop Grosseteste University, Lincoln, UK.
 Saturday 14th March 2015